 They can be done individually in just a few hours but it’s also possible to combine them.

-Scenery is wild and rugged and a good part of the trail is along the coast.
+Scenery is wild and rugged and a good part of the hiking trail is along the coast.
 It’s one of the few hikes where when hiking alone that I ran into bears – Mama and her two cubs.
 I beat a hasty retreat.
 The moral of the story – don’t go alone and carry bear spray.

-Kayak the Cape Chignecto Area
+Kayak the Cape Chignecto Area – one of the fun adventures in Nova Scotia

 Sign up with Nova Shores Adventures to explore the Cape Chignecto area by kayak.
 What you’ll experience from the water is a wild, unspoiled landscape and a chance to get close to rock spires, arches, cliffs and the legendary Three Sisters rock formation – often referred to as the Crown Jewel of Cape Chignecto Park.